ksalzke/delegation-omnifocus-plugin/README.md

 Note that any project tags will also be inherited, unless they are specified as `uninheritedTags` in the configuration file.

 ## Follow Up

-This action can be run on one or more selected tasks.
+This action simply runs the `followUp` function (below) on one or more selected tasks.

+# Functions

+This plugin also contains the following function within the `delegationLib` library:

+## followUp

+This function takes an array of tasks as input.

 If more than one 'contact method' tag is listed in `followUpMethods` in the configuration file, this first prompts the user to select one of these to be applied.
 (By default, these are any children of the `Activity Type: Contact` tag).

-Then, for each selected task:
+Then, for each task in the array:
 1. If the task is not already contained within such an action group, creates a sequential action group with the same name as the selected task(s).
 2. Moves the task into the parent sequential action group.
 3. Creates a new task before the original task (and inside the action group) whose: